Six-year itch: Comparison with other midterms

 Overall, the six-year itch phenomenon may be viewed as an extension of "the midterm effect" where an incumbent president's party almost always loses seats in midterm elections.
-Since Reconstruction, only five presidents have ever seen their party gain seats in a midterm election, and those gains have largely been modest: Franklin D. Roosevelt in 1934 (gained 9 House seats and 9 Senate seats), Bill Clinton in 1998 (gained 5 House seats and no Senate seats) George W. Bush in 2002 (gained 8 House seats and 2 Senate seats), Donald Trump in 2018 (gained 2 Senate seats, but lost 42 House seats), and Joe Biden in 2022 (gained 1 Senate seat, but lost 9 House seats).
-Some of these exceptions have occurred alongside major events, such as the Great Depression and September 11 attacks.
+Since Reconstruction, only five presidents have ever seen their party gain seats in a midterm election, and those gains have largely been modest: Franklin D. Roosevelt in 1934 (gained 9 House seats and 9 Senate seats), John F. Kennedy in 1962 (gained 4 Senate seats, but lost 4 House seats), Richard Nixon in 1970 (gained a Senate seat, but lost 12 House seats), Bill Clinton in 1998 (gained 5 House seats and no Senate seats) George W. Bush in 2002 (gained 8 House seats and 2 Senate seats), Donald Trump in 2018 (gained 2 Senate seats, but lost 42 House seats), and Joe Biden in 2022 (gained a Senate seat, but lost 9 House seats).
+Some of these exceptions have occurred alongside major events, such as the Great Depression, Cuban Missile Crisis and September 11 attacks.
+Others have been due to controversial actions of the opposition party, such as the Impeachment of Bill Clinton.
+In elections from 1958-1996, "the average sixth-year loss for the president's party in Congress [was] forty-three House members and eight senators".

 The losses suffered during a president's second midterm tend to be more pronounced than during their first midterm.
 One explanation for this in the Senate is that senators serve six year terms, so the losses or gains in an election six years after a president was elected are relative to an election where the President's party won the Presidency, and thus was likely to have done well in the Senate as well.